robertvandervoort/iototeldemo/README.md

 ### For Splunk OpenTelemetry Collector:
 1. The health check extension is included by default
 2. You must configure it to listen on an external IP (not just localhost)
-3. Add the following to your collector's configuration:
+3. Add the following to your OTel collector's configuration:

 ```yaml
 extensions: